Get inspired and be involved with portraiture through BP Portrait Award: Next Generation

 Originally inspired by the London 2012 Olympic Games and Paralympic Games, BP Portrait Award: Next Generation is an exciting project opening up free opportunities for 14–19-year-olds to engage with portraiture through the BP Portrait Award.
 Encouraging young artists of the future, from first time Gallery visitors to those who want to make art their career, BP Portrait Award: Next Generation connects them with other young people interested in portraiture and past BP Portrait Award winning artists.

-Since starting in 2010, nearly one thousand young people and over seventy BP Portrait Award-past winning artists have participated in a range of events at the Gallery and regionally
+Since starting in 2010, over 1300 young people and 130 BP Portrait Award-past winning artists have participated in a range of events at the Gallery and regionally.

 I'm 14 to 19 years old, how can I get involved?